craftcms/docs/docs/4.x/tags-fields.md

 ### Inline Tag Editing

-When you double-click on a related tag, a HUD will appear where you can edit the tag’s title and custom fields.
+When you double-click on a related tag, a [slideout](./control-panel.md#slideouts) will appear where you can edit the tag’s title and custom fields.

 ## Development